-A four-cycle, three-phase-to-ground bolted fault is applied at the point of interconnection to the transmission grid.
-The converted model produced a response identical to the original model.
-The inverter response is shown in Figures 4, 5, and 6.
-Note that the plots of the REEC\B model and the REEC\A model completely overlap.
+A 4-cycle three-phase-to-ground bolted fault is applied at the point of interconnection to the transmission grid.
+The converted model produced the identical response as the original model.
+The inverter response is shown in Figure 4, Figure 5 and Figure 6.
+Note that the plots of REEC\B model and REEC\A model completely overlap.